janpetzold/az305-learning/README.md

 SQL Server DBs can be migrated online (continuous sync of data, no downtime) and offline (cut-off with downtime)

 The Azure Storage Migration Service can help you migrate unstructured data stored in on-premises file servers to Azure Files and Azure-hosted virtual machines.
 The Storage Migration Service can migrate one or more servers to newer hardware or virtual machines.

+Azure Resource Mover is a tool to move existing resources between Azure subscriptions.